 Wine Bottles come in a range of sizes and shapes, they are largely standardized to the range listed below.
 However wine producers can bottle their wines in any size and shape of bottle that they choose.
+The names of the bottles tells a story of their origin or can be named after biblical characters.

 For Wine Bottles up to 3 litres they are named after the region that they were most common or are simply named after their sizes.
 Larger bottles that are over 3 litres are named after biblical figures.
-The origin of this convention appears to come from a French traditio, The region of Champagne adopted the Jeroboam size and followed suit with larger format bottles developed in the 1940’s, continuing the practice of selecting biblical kings and patriarchs.
+The origin of this convention appears to come from a French tradition, The region of Champagne adopted the Jeroboam size and followed suit with larger format bottles developed in the 1940’s, continuing the practice of selecting biblical kings and patriarchs.

 Piccolo or Split: 187.5ml A bottle commonly used for single serves in convenience, travel and hospitality sectors